EsraGumus7/firat-asistan/README.md

 ## 🎯 About the Project

-**Şeri** is a modern AI assistant application **actively used in production** by Fırat University and utilized daily by thousands of students and staff.
-The project manages more than **613 API endpoints**, providing access to all university-related information and delivering instant, context-aware responses through natural language processing.
+**Şeri** is a modern AI assistant application **used live** by Fırat University and actively utilized by thousands of students and staff.
+This project manages over 613 API endpoints to provide access to all university-related information and instantly answers user queries using natural language processing.

-### 🌟 Project Significance
+### 🌟 Project Importance

-- ✅ **Live Production Environment**: Actively used as Fırat University’s official mobile application
+- ✅ **Live Production Environment**: Actively used as the official mobile application of Fırat University.
-- ✅ **High Scalability**: Serves thousands of users
+- ✅ **High Scalability**: Serves thousands of users.
-- ✅ **Extensive API Integration**: Operates with 613+ API endpoints
+- ✅ **Comprehensive API Integration**: Works with 613+ different API endpoints.
-- ✅ **Real-Time Data**: Live data for weather, dining menus, announcements, and events
+- ✅ **Real-Time Data**: Live data stream for weather, dining menus, announcements, and events.

 ---